Dr Emma Moore

 My research examines the relationship between language and identity.
 In particular, I explore how individuals and communities use language to construct social styles, differences, and affiliations.
 I’m also interested in how and why language change occurs over time.
 This means figuring out which aspects of change can be explained by language-internal constraints and which are caused by social factors.

 Much of my published research has focused on the language used by adolescents, but my methods and forms of analysis have enabled me to address the relationship between language and social factors more generally.
 In particular, I have explored the extent to which speakers are able to adapt their speech to reflect community memberships and associations.
-My work with adolescents demonstrates that the style of language used by an individual can be used to constitute different identities dependent upon the context in which an utterance occurs.
-Sometimes language features may indicate class-based affiliations or, at other times, place, peer-group or social aspirations are signalled.
+My work with adolescents demonstrates that the style of language used by an individual can constitute different identities dependent upon the context in which an utterance occurs.
+Sometimes language features may reflect someone’s social class or, at other times, place, peer-group or social aspirations affect how and why people use particular language forms.
 Understanding what language features mean socially offers a way to understand how individuals and social groups are evaluated.
 This may have implications on how we address issues of social inequality.

-I currently supervise in the areas of ethnography, dialectology, gender and sexuality, and ethnicity, and welcome PhD applicants who wish to undertake interdisciplinary work in language and linguistics.
+I currently supervise in the areas of variationist sociolinguistics, ethnography, dialectology, gender and sexuality, and ethnicity, and welcome PhD applicants who wish to undertake interdisciplinary work in language and linguistics.
 My PhD students include:

-- Lucy Jones (now Lecturer in Linguistics, University of Hull): The construction of identity in a lesbian community of practice: A sociocultural linguistics approach
+- Lucy Jones (now Associate Professor in Sociolinguistics, University of Nottingham): The construction of identity in a lesbian community of practice: A sociocultural linguistics approach

 - Sam Kirkham (AHRC doctoral award; now Lecturer in Sociophonetics at Lancaster University): A sociophonetic ethnography of language variation and ethnicity in Sheffield